Sally Kay Santin Obituary - Grand Island, NE | The Grand Island Independent

 Sally Kay (Lynch) Santin, 72, of Grand Island died peacefully on Thursday, Nov.
 26, 2020.

-Service and celebration of Sally's life will be at 9:30 a.m.
-Wednesday at All Faiths Funeral Home in Grand Island.
-Graveside service will follow at 11:30 in Fullerton Cemetery.
+A service and celebration of Sally's life will be at 9:30 a.m. on Wednesday at All Faiths Funeral Home in Grand Island.
+Graveside service will follow at 11:30 in the Fullerton Cemetery at Fullerton.

-Visitation will be from 5 to 7 p.m.
-Tuesday at All Faiths Funeral Home.
-Due to City Mandate, masks are required for both the visitation and service.
-More details will appear later.
+Visitation will be from 5 to 7 p.m. on Tuesday at All Faiths Funeral Home.
+Due to citywide mandate, masks are required for both the visitation and service.

+Sally was born on April 26, 1948, to Arthur and Dorothy (Peterson) Lynch.
+She attended St. Paul High School, graduating with the class of 1966.
+After high school, Sally graduated from Grand Island Beauty College and went on to work with her mother at their beauty shop, Red Carpet Salon, and helped at the Lynch family Supper Club in St. Paul.

+In 1967, Sally married Kenneth L. Santin at the Little Church of the West in Las Vegas, Nev.
+Las Vegas was a place they loved to vacation often as a family.
+Sally and Ken were blessed with twin boys, David and Daniel.
+Sally devoted much of her life to taking care of her sons and was a member of the "Mother of Twins Club."
+She often welcomed her sons' friends into her home, cheered the boys on at every soccer match and spent time making their favorite foods.

 To plant trees in memory, please visit our Sympathy Store